EliAndrewC/l7r/setting/l7r.md

 Noriko ultimately accepted the terrible fate, while setting out to save what few members she could.
 While many of those she had come to love would certainly die, including her own husband, she could arrange marriages into other lineages or families, saving most (but not all!) of her own children.

-After making these arrangements, and confirming the treachery of her father-in-law, Noriko informed the Hantei of the Sato lineage's perfidy and she and her son accepted their own fates, asking only to commit seppuku to demonstrate their honor for history and cleanse the stain on the Yasuki family's honor.
+After making these arrangements, and confirming the treachery of her father-in-law, Noriko informed the Hantei of the Sato lineage's perfidy and she and her son accepted their own fates, asking only to commit seppuku to demonstrate their honor for history and cleanse the stain on the Yasuki Family's honor.
 Hantei Genji accepted, and "The Burning Words" is a famous play commemorating this sacrifice.

 Note that while Noriko was helpless to prevent terrible events from unfolding, her situation was not hopeless, as she was able to ensure a better outcome than what otherwise might have occurred!